 Well, my parents always told me that everything has a price.
 What they didn’t tell me was how freaking expensive that price was.

-My husband and I were starting from scratch.
+My husband and I were starting out homestead from scratch.
 We didn’t have prior knowledge to farming and all I had under my belt was about 4 years of a high school Ag program.
 We were starting with nothing.

 For the past 10 years I have been slowly trying to build this homestead for our family.
 We were starting from complete scratch.
 We bought our land with literally nothing but a modular home on it.
 Over 5 acres and a home for about $52,000.